-In the event that students are involved in any disgraceful and criminal activities, the relevant student will be punished within the framework of the TRNC laws, with the necessary sanctions applied in accordance to the university rules, and the students’ accommodation will be terminated.
+In the event that students are involved in any disgraceful and criminal activities, the relevant student will be punished within the framework of the TRNC laws, with the necessary sanctions applied in accordance with the university rules, and the students’ accommodation will be terminated.

 Clause 2. – Visitors

 Students may not allow any guests to stay in their rooms overnight.
-Those who do not comply with this rule, will be charged with a one-person hotel room fee for the duration of the visitor's stay, and the university will also impose¬ a penalty on the students concerned.
+Those who do not comply with this rule will be charged with a one-person hotel room fee for the duration of the visitor's stay, and the university will also impose¬ a penalty on the students concerned.

 Students may meet with family members, parents, friends, or anyone from outside of the campus, in the dormitory lobby area.

 During the examination period, for studying purposes, students may allow visitors with the permission of the on-duty building supervisor, and within the framework of the rules listed above.

 Clause 3. – Personal Responsibilities and Use of Common Spaces

 In studio-type dormitories where there are no shared kitchen facilities, food should not be cooked and flammable, and/or devices with fire should not be utilized.
 In the event that the prohibited devices are detected during room checks, the device will be removed from the room and stored for the student until the end of the academic year.

 Once a month, routine cleaning of the dormitories is carried out by the Residence Halls Directorate.
 The cleaning of the room/apartment, as well as the common areas, is the responsibility of the students.
 In the event that the contrary is detected during the cleaning and hygiene controls, a written warning will be issued to the student.
 In cases of repetition, a fine will be debited to the student's account along with a written warning.